Power & Philately: Myth-Making

 I’ll always bow to this supreme subject matter, but my application of the theme – philatelic propaganda – will remain fairly loose as I try to engage a more general readership.
 With philately as the backdrop, I’ll focus more on the political persuasions dictating our lives than the remarkable bits of paper used to facilitate global communication for more than a century.
 It’s a newsletter about history, politics, culture, sociology and art, all through the lens of stamps.

-Someday, in addition to these weekly posts and depending on demand, I might launch a guest-focused podcast or an educational video series digging deeper into these topics.
+In addition to these weekly posts and depending on demand, I plan to launch a guest-focused podcast, educational courses and videos plus other multimedia content digging deeper into these topics.

 Who knows what the future holds?